LovelyBuggies/MutimediaTechnology_Experiments/ex2/README.md

 Chroma subsampling is the practice of encoding images by implementing less resolution for chroma information than for luma information, taking advantage of the human visual system's lower acuity for color differences than for luminance.

-In human vision there are three channels for color detection, and for many color systems, three "channels" is sufficient for representing most colors.
+In human vision, there are three channels for color detection, and for many color systems, three "channels" is sufficient for representing most colors.
 But there are other ways to represent the color.
 In many video systems, the three channels are luminance and two chroma channels.
 In video.
 The chroma can influence the luma specifically at the pixels where the subsampling put no chroma.
 Interpolation may then put chroma values there which are incompatible with the luma value there, and further post-processing of that Y'CbCr into R'G'B' for that pixel is what ultimately produces false luminance upon display

 The subsampling processes are shown as follows: